Discrimination law is designed to:

 - Undertake equal opportunities monitoring, but do not use the forms as part of recruitment or other decision making.

 We can help

-Our specialist Employment Lawyers work closely with businesses in order to ensure that their equality and anti discimination procedures remain relevant and up-to-date and to provide ongoing HR support and assistance.
+Our specialist Employment Lawyers work closely with businesses in order to ensure that their equality and anti discrimination procedures remain relevant and up-to-date and to provide ongoing HR support and assistance.
 In addition, we provide regular training sessions covering a range of Employment Law topics.
-Our training sessions are consistently rated by attendees as being 'Excellent' and can be delivered as 'in-house' training to your HR department, managers and staff.
+Our training sessions are consistently rated by attendees as being ‘Excellent’ and can be delivered as ‘in-house’ training to your HR department, managers and staff.